Maremma Sheepdog Dog Breed Information

 - Hip Dysplasia: It is a hereditary health problem where the hip joint of your dog is either underdeveloped or dislocated from its original place.
 It will cause a sharp pain on the back of your dog making it hard to move from one place to another.

-- Obesity: When a dog gets obesity, they will also suffer from many other health problems like type 2 diabetes, blood pressure, heart and respiratory disease, and many more.
+- Obesity: When a dog gets obese, they will also suffer from many other health problems like type 2 diabetes, blood pressure, heart and respiratory disease, and many more.
 So feed your dog a complete balanced diet and never feed hem more than required.

 The Maremma Sheepdog comes only in one color which is solid white.